Last Updated on

 With wireless cameras, battery life is another major factor.
 The range is pretty massive, with some cameras lasting only several minutes, and others running for hours on end.
 Naturally, the longer the battery life, the better.

 The pictures don’t need to be studio quality to work, but you do want a high enough resolution to have a clear idea of what you’re looking at.
 Anything from two to five megapixels should be enough for a quality viewing experience that leaves little ambiguity.

-Our endoscope reviews have hopefully already helped you decide on the perfect product for your Android.
+Our endoscope reviews have hopefully already helped you decide on the best endoscope for your Android.
 However, if you’re still working things out, that’s also okay.